British property website Zoopla joins rush to stock market

 Chesterman declined to predict how much the sale would raise, but analysts said the move to have a free float of around 25 percent is likely to value the group at more than 1 billion pounds.

-UBS said the listing could value the company at about 1.2 billion pounds, while analysts at Liberum value DMGT's 52.6 percent stake at 575 million pounds.
+UBS said the listing could value the company at about 1.2 billion pounds ($2 billion), while analysts at Liberum value DMGT's 52.6 percent stake at 575 million pounds.

 By comparison, Rightmove has a market capitalisation of more than 2.3 billion pounds and its share price has risen by 235 percent in the past four years, lifted by the recovering economy and housing market.